List of Coronation Street characters introduced in 2023: Cassie Plummer

 Cassandra "Cassie" Plummer, played by Claire Sweeney, made her first appearance on 28 June 2023.
 She was introduced as the estranged mother of Tyrone Dobbs (Alan Halsall), who was led to believe that she had died from a heroin overdose by her mother, Evelyn Plummer (Maureen Lipman).
 Cassandra's backstory involves leaving Tyrone at a station due to her feeling unable to care for him and having a drug addiction.
 The Metros Calli Kitson said that her arrival on the soap would cause a dilemma for Evelyn, who has to decide if she will admit her lies to Tyrone.

 Sweeney's casting was announced on 21 April 2023 and she began filming later that month.
 On her casting, she said: "Even though I've been lucky enough to have enjoyed an amazingly varied career for nearly 40 years – being cast in Coronation Street is, to me, better than being cast in a Hollywood movie!"
 Sweeney said that she had watched the soap for her entire life and was in shock that she was able to walk on the cobbles.
 She was nervous to audition since the show meant a lot to her and was "beyond thrilled and grateful" when she learned that she would be playing Tyrone's mother and working alongside Lipman, a "hero" of hers.
 Of Sweeney and her character, Coronation Street executive producer Iain MacLeod said that she impressed the production team in her audition and described her scenes with Tyrone and Evelyn as "electric".
 Her granddaughter Hope finds her unconscious following a drug overdose, after promising to stay clean.
-She starts to get romantically involved with Steve McDonald (Simon Gregson).